 Yet, the goal remains the same: to provide you with coverage and insure your mortgage and your life.

 Options however tend to vary and can get confusing at times, but something is better than nothing.
 When buying a home or starting a family, insurance coverage is a must in one way or another.
 Below we will break down some of the key differences to consider when evaluating between getting mortgage life insurance and life insurance.

 - Term life insurance is almost always cheaper.
-It can cost up to 60% less compared to mortgage insurance, depending on the type of policy you get.
+It can cost up to 60% less compared to mortgage insurance, depending on the type of term life insurance policy you get.

-- Term insurance provides coverage for your beneficiary and more flexibility for how the benefit is spent.
-With mortgage insurance, your protection declines over time, and benefits are paid out to the lender (rather than your beneficiary).
+- Term life insurance provides coverage for your beneficiary and more flexibility for how the benefit is spent.
+With insurance, your protection declines over time, and benefits are paid out to the mortgage lender (rather than your beneficiary).